 Tax Tip #2: Each move is taken into account separately.
 Even if it happened in the same tax year as the first move, a second move back to your previous location and employer would qualify for moving expenditure tax deductions as well.

 Tax Tip #3: If you’re selling your home to move to a new job, deduct the selling costs as moving expenditures rather than adding them to the home’s cost for capital gains reasons.
 You will get a better deduction on your income tax return if you do it this way.

 Tax Tip #4: The foregoing expenses are not all-inclusive.
 If you suspect you have extra bills and expenses that may qualify as moving expenses, talk to your accountant.

 Tax Tip #5 The Canada Revenue Agency does not allow for the reimbursement of some expenses.
 The following are some of these limitations:

 Need more help?
-To help ensure that you get all the tax breaks you are entitled to, while staying on the right side of the CRA, if you have moved for work in the 2021 tax year let K.K.
+To help ensure that you get all the tax breaks you are entitled to, while staying on the right side of the CRA, if you moved for work in the 2022 tax year let K.K.
 Chartered Professional Accountant help you prepare this year’s tax return to ensure you get everything right!
 Contact us today to get started.